exasol/ai-lab/README.md

   exasol/ai-lab:${VERSION}
 ```

+For additional options, more details, and limitations please see the dedicated instructions for the [AI Lab's Docker Edition](doc/user_guide/docker/docker-usage.md).

 ### Access the Web Interface

 You can now access AI Lab's web interface by navigating to `http://localhost:49494` in your web browser.
 If necessary, replace `<host>` with the IP address or hostname of the machine where the Docker container is running.